calico-games/react-native-country-detector/README.md

 # Country Detector for React Native

 This package provides a React Native package for detecting the user's country accurately.
 It is designed to be used in both iOS and Android apps.
-It was designed because of `react-native-device-info` not being accurate enough for our use case.

 ‼️ On iOS, it uses a private API to determine the country, while on Android multiple methods are employed to ensure accuracy, including checking the SIM card, network operator, and locale settings.